adammccartney/midiSequencer/README.md

 for an instrument).
 # Todo

+20. April 2021
++ get gui to talk to logic structure for segments (selecting harmonies)
++ finish design of HarmonicFieldManager and QuantizedPitchManager, implement
++ figure out relationships needed to connect up
+  - HarmonicField | HarmonicFieldManager QuantizedPitchManager | OscMessage
++ fire a tracer bullet and check that you haven't just built a pile of pooh

 19. April 2021
-+ reformat unit tests to use Google Tests
++ ~~reformat unit tests to use Google Tests~~ (turns out a giant corporation does at least one thing right)

 14. April 2021
 + ~~Design + implement behavior model for sender~~
-+ Design behavior model for receiver
++ ~~Design behavior model for receiver~~

 9. April 2021
 + ~~Create enum pitchclass~~